picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 You'll be asked to confirm the transaction with your wallet.

-[SCREENSHOT: Wallet transaction confirmation]

 After the transaction is confirmed, your bounty is live.
+You will be redirected to a new URL that hosts your bounty.
+Note: If, for some reason, you are not redirected, you can check your profile page for the new bounty.

-It can now be:
+Your bounty can now be:

 * Discovered by other users
 * Shared with your community